awsom82/happyscrape/README.md

 ```
 Usage of ./happyscrape:

-You should able to send JSON file localhost:8080.
+You should be able send JSON payloads to localhost:8080.
 Notice, there no specific path for JSON, you may use any.

-The application will detect an input type of file by a mime-type header.
+The application will detect an input type by a mime-type header.
-If it lacks that info, it will try to detect that by file signature.
+If it lacks that data, it will try to detect that by file signature.

 Examples:
 > http :8080 Content-type:application/json < example.json